gpolak/FGTranslator/README.md

 ### CocoaPods

-### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like FGTranslator in your projects.
-See the ["Getting Started" guide for more information](https://github.com/gpolak/FGTranslator/wiki/Installing-FGTranslator-via-CocoaPods).
+See the ["Getting Started"](https://github.com/gpolak/FGTranslator/wiki/Installing-FGTranslator-via-CocoaPods) guide for more information.

-#### Podfile

 ```ruby
 platform :ios, '6.0'